codevalley/friday-api/docs/guides/api-documentation.md

 - **Authorization**: All protected endpoints require an `Authorization: Bearer <token>` header.
 - **Pagination**: Many listing endpoints (activities, moments, notes, tasks) accept `page` and `size` query parameters.
 - **Ownership**: Each entity (activity, moment, note, task) is tied to a single user.
-Attempting to access or modify another user’s entity will result in a `404 Not Found` or `401/403` depending on the code path.
+Attempting to access or modify another user's entity will result in a `404 Not Found` or `
-- **Data Validation**:
-  - Activities hold a `activity_schema` used to validate `moments.data`.
-  - Tasks, notes, etc. have their own constraints.

----

-**That should cover the end-to-end overview of the Friday API**.
-Your frontend developer can reference these endpoints, payloads, and response formats to implement the UI.
-The attached test script provides real-world usage examples that map to these documented endpoints.
-If you have any questions or need clarifications on an endpoint or data field, feel free to let me know!